kierans/oas-project-template/README.md

 To aid in assembling tools such as [swagger-cli][2] can be used.
 To view the spec in a human friendly format, either [swagger-ui][3] or [redocly][4] can transform the spec into HTML.

-This project used the [oas-builder][5] image to assist spec writers.
+This project uses the [oas-builder][5] image to assist spec writers.
 A Makefile is also provided for convenience, however the commands are shell commands and can be run without `make` being present.